 What can I bring to the Recycling Depot?

-As of August 4, 2020, bag tags for the Extra Garbage Tag program at the Mike Mitchell Recycling Depot will be required.
-These tags can be purchased for $2.25 each at Servus Place, Fountain Park Recreation Centre or St. Albert Place.
+Bag tags for the "extra garbage" tag program at the Mike Mitchell Recycling Depot are required.
+These tags can be purchased for $2.25 each at Servus Place or St. Albert Place.
 Tags with an expiry date are not accepted.

 Please note: garbage bags can weigh a maximum of 50 pounds and can be a maximum size of 76 centimetres by 86 centimetres (30 inches by 34 inches).
 No large items, construction, or demolition materials accepted.